“He’s such an external processor. His presence on social media is basically every tiny detail of his life. It’s extremely annoying.”

 My family recently relocated to another state, and I have found myself shying away from social media and writing in general.
 I haven’t shared much about our move or our new home.
 For the first time ever, I haven’t posted photos of my children on their first day of school.
 I think I have been processing the highs and lows of the emotional rollercoaster I have been on for months now.
 Ironically, I haven’t been inclined to work through it in my writing as I have during other trying times.
 You might ask yourself, isn’t that what I’m doing as I type these very words?
 I’ve spent days, weeks, and even months withdrawing as I process this tremendous change in our life.
 I needed that time in order to get to this point, where I can share what I’ve processed.

 We all have the Facebook friend who over-shares, the relative who posts photos of their every meal, or the co-worker who bombards your news feed with every interaction that takes place throughout their day.
-We also have the Facebook friend who doesn’t post a single thing, but follows your every move.
+We also have the social media friend who doesn’t post a single thing, but follows your every move.
 Designations such as over-sharers, voyeurs, external processors, and internal processors aren’t necessarily one size fits all.
-Yet, there are definitely those of us who lean toward one more than another.
+Yet, there are definitely those of us who lean toward one more than the other.

 If I had to choose a designation for myself based on the external vs internal processing theory, I would say I’ve come to the conclusion I am an internal processor.
 I base this on the fact that I tend to retreat rather than reach out when I’m in a pickle.
 I don’t pick up the phone to seek feedback.
 I don’t post my situation on social media.
 Basically, I don’t put my feelings into words until they are fully marinated.
 Truth be told, I’m not entirely sure if this is a positive thing or if the external processors are onto something.